 EIM02530 - Employment Income: arrears of pay and awards under the Equal Pay Act 1970

 Arrears of pay are earnings paid after the date when the employee should have received the salary or wages.
 For tax purposes, arrears of pay retain the character they would have had if they had been paid at the right time.
-Arrears are “earnings” within the meaning provided by Section 62 ITEPA 2003.
+Arrears are “earnings” within the meaning provided by section 62 ITEPA 2003.

 Arrears may arise from an error in the employer’s HR systems.
 The employer or employee may discover that wages or salary paid in an earlier period were less than what should have been paid under the terms of the employment agreement.
 The employer will usually calculate the arrears and pay them in a lump sum.